xyproto/sealion/README.md

 ![sealion](img/sealion.jpg)

-Be reminded to eat lunch, directly on the command line.
+Be reminded to have lunch, directly on the command line.

 Messages are displayed in configurable time-intervals.